 - The Label is used to add text to the application.
 We have used Label multiple times to display different text.

-- Here I will be explaining it once and that will be applicable on all the labels used in the program.
+- Here I will be explaining it once, and that will apply to all the labels used in the program.

 - We are placing this label on the right_frame.